kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

 Floating platform
 ~~~~~~~~~~~~~~~~~
-The `floating_platform` section of the turbine YAML file provides detailed specifications for the wind turbine floating platform, when present.
+The :code:`floating_platform` section of the turbine YAML file provides detailed specifications for the wind turbine floating platform, when present.
 It includes the following subfields:

-- `transition_piece_mass`
+- :code:`transition_piece_mass`
-- `transition_piece_cost`
+- :code:`transition_piece_cost`
-- `joints`
+- :code:`joints`
-- `members`
+- :code:`members`

 The floating platform of the IEA-15MW turbine is defined as shown below.